Cycle events charter

 - The degree of scrutiny and nature of advice given by members of the SAG will depend on factors such as the number of participants, the track record of the organiser and their previous events, the duration of the event, its route and the potential for clashes with other events or traffic congestion.

-- Organisers planning for 500 or more riders are likely to be asked to provide a detailed Event Plan and a Traffic Management Plan that together address all safety issues, along with a detailed risk assessment.
+- Organisers planning for 500 or more riders will be asked to provide a detailed Event Plan and a Traffic Management Plan that together address all safety issues, along with a detailed risk assessment.
 You may be asked to attend a meeting to discuss your plans.
 The SAG will also advise and seek information from New Forest National Park Authority staff and the representative from the New Forest Association of Local Councils (NFALC).

 - careful planning of traffic access to and from the host venue, before and after the event